open-policy-agent/opa/docs/content/kubernetes-introduction.md

   [demo/agilebank](https://github.com/open-policy-agent/gatekeeper/tree/master/demo/agilebank)
   directories for examples policies and setup scripts.

-**Recommendation**: OPA Gatekeeper is currently in beta.
-If you are getting started with admission control, we recommend you try it out.
+**Recommendation**: OPA Gatekeeper is **the go-to project** for using OPA for Kubernetes admission control.
+Plain OPA and Kube-mgmt (see below) are alternatives that can be reached for if you want to use the management features of OPA, such as status logs, decision logs, and bundles.

 ## How Does It Work With Plain OPA and Kube-mgmt?